notWetro/scavenger_hunt/src/fe-hunt-gui/Readme.md

 # GUI Scavenger Hunt

 Welcome to the **GUI Scavenger Hunt**!
 This README will guide you through the setup process and help you get started.
 ---

 ## Setup Instructions

+If you want to Automaticly install the Game Hunt please visit: [Installationsanleitung.pdf](demos/Installationsanleitung.pdf) !

 Follow these steps to prepare your environment: